Jaroslav Vožniak: Work

 Vožniak did not shy away from straightforward depictions of eroticism, sometimes to the point of being unbearable.
 In the space of a drawing, painting or assemblage, the painter concentrates a multitude of individual motifs that create a rationally elusive reflection of the world.
 The wounding and the vulnerable, erotic aggression, dark forces and terrifying magic exist side by side.

 In the 1970s, Vožniak returned to painting that is increasingly dark and tragic (The Running of Time, 1976, Death, 1977).
-The disintegration of social values and morality (after the Warsaw Pact invasion of Czechoslovakia), during the so-called normalization period is reflected in the objects that fall into decay - shattering glass, skeletons of dead animals, cracking statues and walls, breaking vaults and columns, all often against a neutral grey background in mutual isolation and silence.
+The disintegration of social values and morality (after the Warsaw Pact invasion of Czechoslovakia), during the so-called normalisation period is reflected in the objects that fall into decay - shattering glass, skeletons of dead animals, cracking statues and walls, breaking vaults and columns, all often against a neutral grey background in mutual isolation and silence.
 In parallel, he creates high relief assemblages using wooden forms for hats.

 Vožniak also transformed pop art, whose influence began to penetrate into Czechoslovakia from the West, into a specifically Czech form.
-In 1967-1969, he created a series of thirty modern icons on wooden panels for an exhibition of Jablonec jewellery at the Liberec Fair.
+In 1967–1969, he created a series of thirty modern icons on wooden panels for an exhibition of Jablonec jewellery at the Liberec Fair.
 These consisted of portraits of stars of the cinema screen, decorated with examples of luxurious Czech jewellery (Jeanne Moreau, 1967; Monica Vitti, 1968-1969 GMU Roudnice; Jane Fonda, 1968).
 The entire exhibition was complemented by mirrors, dramatically lit and accompanied by music composed by Rudolf Komorous.

 Vožniak's visions of decay are filled with social fetishes and debased idols, balancing between dreamlike imagination, ironic pop art and magical wizardry.
 The author follows the narrative tendencies of the 1960s, but imbues them with a complicated pictorial concept that is not easily decipherable.
 In the second half of the 1960s, Vožniak supplements the smooth illusionistic painting with real objects in the form of assemblage.
 Vožniak 's hyperbolic sense of the bizarre and his penchant for material variety manifest themselves in a brutally utilitarian disregard for the price of the objects used.
 In a series of assemblages he uses simultaneously old and rare objects, as if removed from a collection of antiques and curiosities, alongside banal and cheap fragments of the contemporary world.
 As a "tribute to the weird", he combines in a hyperbolic and grotesque way the morbidity of expressive baroque wax tombstones, turn-of-the-century salon degeneracy and contemporary figurative myth (Beatles, 1976).